DFE-Digital/cpd-service-manual/README.md

 To make changes edit the source files in the `source` folder.

-Although a single page of HTML is generated the markdown is spread across multiple files to make it easier to manage.
-They can be found in `source/documentation`.

 Make sure to make changes in a branch, and issue a pull request when you want them to be reviewed and published.

 ## Previewing